 We have been told that there is no need to wait for information in a culture of instant gratification.
 The reality is that mobile journalism does exactly that.
-Traditional reporting, on the other hand, is more narrow in scope because it relies on a small number of people rather than a large number of people.
-Traditional journalists create discrete and finished products for mass media, while mobile journalists disseminate pieces of the story as they are revealed.
+On the other hand, Conventional reporting has a more limited scope because it is dependent on a small group of people rather than a large group.
+Mobile journalists communicate story part by part as they are revealed, whereas traditional journalists develop distinct and finished works for mass media.